luisarizmendi/pify-rhel/README.md

 > NOTE: "You modify the RAW image, it does not make a copy, so take this into account if you want to keep your original file"

+Then you can use that RAW image to flash your SD card and enjoy your RHEL running on your Raspberry Pi 4.